LuisFilipeMendonca/SocialNetwork-backend/README.md

-# Social Network - Backend
+# Social Network
 ## An application to share posts and connect to people

 ## Motivation
-This is the backend for the Social Network application.
-It was built using ExpressJs and SQL with Sequelize ORM.
-It was built to train my skills with this technologies in a bigger application.
+Build this frontend application to train my skills with ReactJs and Redux with a bigger application.
+Also to see how to create a customer hook to handle pagination with infinite scroll.

 ## Features
 - Register/Login/Update/Delete from user account
 - Create/Read/Delete operations on posts
 - Create/Read/Delete operations on comments
 - Create/Delete operations on likes
-- Pagination in posts and comments
+- Pagination in posts and comments unsing infinite scroll
+- Created toasts

 ## Installation